 The Gardiner Museum is among the few museums in the world focused on ceramics, and is one of the most important specialty museums internationally.
 It houses approximately 4,000 objects, including European porcelain, ceramics from the Ancient Americas, Chinese porcelain, Japanese porcelain, and contemporary ceramics.
 Search the collection online!

 Everyone can love clay!
 Become a Friend at one of the world’s great specialty museums and enjoy the benefits, including unlimited admission, invitations to exhibition previews and special events, discounts on lectures and clay classes, and more.

 For the past 25 years, the 12 Trees of Christmas has been a favourite Toronto holiday tradition.
 Designed by the city’s top designers, the trees dazzle hundreds of families at the Gardiner before they are delivered to various charities in the community, spreading the spirit of giving throughout the Greater Toronto Area.

 Bring an unwrapped toy for the CTV Toy Mountain Campaign benefiting the Salvation Army, and place it under the signature toy chest.
-The gifts collected will give children in Toronto a Christmas to remember – one toy at a time.
+The gifts collected will give children in Toronto a Christmas to remember.

 111 Queen's Park